 of feeling like you’re on an adventure.

-12. Get ready for winter
+12. Stay ready for winter

 Are your lights charged and winter tyres fitted?
 Is your warm, waterproof kit still in serviceable condition, or does it need an upgrade?Perhaps you’ve finally earned those new overshoes you promised yourself two seasons ago?

-Autumn is the time to make sure that you’re ready to take on winter and keep riding in as much comfort as possible.
+Make sure that you’re ready to take on winter and keep riding in as much comfort as possible.

 13. Avoid the off-season blues